State Rep. Robin Shackleford announces run for Indianapolis mayor

 If elected, Shackleford would be the city’s first Black and first woman mayor.

-Current mayor, Joe Hogsett, told News 8 Wednesday he is “50/50” on seeking another term as Indianapolis mayor.
+Indianapolis Mayor Joe Hogsett told News 8 on Wednesday he is “50/50” on seeking another term in the office.